LukeGrahamLandry/franca/devlog.md

-- TODO: easier is run_tests probably just doesnt work becuase of walk dir
+## more more linux (Sep 17)

+added ability to ask an allocator if it owns a pointer so now expr log doesn't crash on trying to print garbage if its not in the compiler's areana or on stack. so i can see the place where the garbage number is.

+// :FuckedJunkPointerExpr
+tried run_tests with cranelift on linux but `parser_doesnt_crash` still hits the `bad expr ptr` (before the cranelift type error on that test that happens on mac). its definitly using cranelift because it passes the tests that `[TODO X64]` normally. that seems pretty conclusive that the problem isn't my x86 asm backend. so i guess i don't need to bother setting up compiler/first to make sure it uses cranelift for jit.

+// :ClearCacheHack
+hmmm inline_asm_jit:manual_mmap tries to call uncompiled on real linux but works on blink if i smuggle uname. thats concerning. its not just -static because that still fails, tho with different args to the uncompiled and after trying to link `malloc` which it doesn't on blink. blink definitly is running the x64 code, it breaks predictably if i change the numbers there. the non-static linked problem where the args are pointers at least is x86 glibc not giving you an empty `__clear_cache`. and the static linked one (idk if its from musl or zig) has a noop impl of that. and i wasnt falling back to smuggled libc if found a dynamic one but it didn't have the function. but my binary dynamiclly linking glibc has a static copy of a noop \_\_clear_cache, so i guess its fine if you lie and say it exists at comptime because the linker magically fixes that.... idk, the non-hack solution would be have `#target_arch` like `#target_os` (rn you can only do that with asm), but until there's cases i need that other than this one function + unimplemented asm tests, i don't really want to bother.

+> self compile can't cope if the smuggled uname uses the other os type from the compiler target because it tries to redeclare the symbol in the llvm ir.
+> for now i just hack around it with manual #redirect.

+## more linux (Sep 16)

+Fixed the looping on `_NS*` functions on linux.

+// :FuckedJunkPointerExpr
-  now its compiling itself its segfaulting on 590072672032938 in compile_expr_inner. i feel thats not even a pointer becuase it doesnt change if i turn aslr back on but all the other numbers passed into compile_expr_inner do. bindings.len == 1 case of decl_var_pattern this is the one that crashes on linux and its the first time it runs this is valid but its subexpr Block.result is a garbage pointer. and the block loc is `case_access = @{ @[case_access]& };` so thats compelling that it would be a strange one. ok good it cant do tests/front.fr or requested_type_through_match either. so its not something crazy about self-compiling, its just @match is broken.
+now when compiling itself its segfaulting on 590072672032938 in compile_expr_inner. i feel thats not even a pointer becuase it doesnt change if i turn aslr back on but all the other numbers passed into compile_expr_inner do. bindings.len == 1 case of decl_var_pattern this is the one that crashes on linux and its the first time it runs this is valid but its subexpr Block.result is a garbage pointer. and the block loc is `case_access = @{ @[case_access]& };` so thats compelling that it would be a strange one. ok good it cant do tests/front.fr or requested_type_through_match either. so its not something crazy about self-compiling, its just @match is broken.

 i went through and fixed readdir stuff so now run_tests works on linux. hmmmmm now requested_type_through_match passes. but still not front or the compiler itself.